os-climate/sostrades-dev-tools/docs/source/installation.md

 python version 3.9.x

-(with packages mysql, mysql-connector-python)
+(with packages mysql, mysql-connector-python==8.3.0)

 git

-*Note:* if you have a more recent version of python installed, the `python` command is probably bound to it, resulting in a version issue with the installation scripts.
+*Note1:* if you have a more recent version of python installed, the `python` command is probably bound to it, resulting in a version issue with the installation scripts.
 If you installed python 3.9 on top, then you need to use the command `python3.9` hereafter.
-Make sure the requirements are properly installed with `python3.9 -m pip install mysql mysql-connector-python`.
+Make sure the requirements are properly installed with `python3.9 -m pip install mysql mysql-connector-python==8.3.0`.
 If the issue persists, you can replace the `python3.9` command by the full path to the correct python executable (3.9.x) in your filesystem.

 #### 2.2.2 Linux Installation